GuduleLapointe/2do-aggregator/FAQ.md

-# Potentially Obsolete Questions

-This is the initial project FAQ, it needs a review and some information could be outdated, but you might find some answers too.
-Once the transition from Python PHP is complete, I will check that.

 ## Disclaimer

 Feb.
 27 2024.
 I am working on a new version of the 2do aggregation engine.
 I cannot handle anymore the old python engine; it used to take, several times a day, 30 minutes and 6 cores to process what should be an easy task.